chrismannina/simple-blog-template/src/posts/hello-world.md

 To add a new blog post, simply create a new markdown file in the `src/posts` directory.
 The file should have a `.md` extension and include front matter at the top of the file.

 Front matter is a YAML block that contains metadata about your post.
+It must be placed at the very top of the file between triple-dash lines (`---`).
 For example:

 ```yaml
 ---